JasonSteelmanCoder/east_us_mycorrhizal_changes/readme.md

 potentially correlated phenomena.
 These include fire frequency, atmospheric nitrogen deposition, mean annual temperature, mean annual precipitation, and ecoregion.

+To analyze the relationship between ectomycorrhizal dominance and fire adaptation, I provide programs for collecting that data and plotting it by eco-region.

+In addition to maps and plots, I have also included programs for analyzing the fire characteristics of common species of trees and the relationships between those characteristics, fire adaptation, and mycorrhizal associations.
+In particular, you will find programs for principal component analysis of fire characteristics, along with decision tree classifiers trained to recognize mycorrhizal associations and fire adaptation based on the fire characteristics of a species.

 ## Change in AM / EM Dominance Map:

 This map uses the Forest Inventory and Analysis (FIA) database to track changes in the dominance of arbuscular